Cbeniaris/Ansible-Proxmox-VM-Automation/README.md

 # Ansible-Proxmox-VM-Automation

 This serves as a demonstration for the creation of pre configured Red Hat Enterprise Linux 10.1 virtual machines in a proxmox virtual environment.
 The playbooks included will create the vms according to specified variables and do post configuration of the Java Runtime Environment.
+It should be noted that this can be easily adapted __any__ disribution of linux (SUSE, Ubunutum, Fedora, etc.) as well as Microsoft Windows.
+I have chosen RHEL for this demonstration but any OS will do.
+The method of automation will still apply.

 This document will cover:
 - Setting up an api user in Proxmox for remote connection